National without household registration: Background

-Currently, people with NWOHR status are estimated to be around 60,000, mainly overseas Taiwanese, Chinese, and Mongolian living in East Asian countries of Japan and South Korea as well as the Southeast Asian countries of Myanmar, Philippines, Thailand, and Vietnam.
+As of 2011, people with NWOHR status are estimated to be around 60,000, mainly overseas Taiwanese, Chinese, and Mongolian living in East Asian countries of Japan and South Korea as well as the Southeast Asian countries of Myanmar, Philippines, Thailand, and Vietnam.
 Among the NWOHRs living in Taiwan, many of them are ethnic Chinese from the Philippines descended from ROC nationals.
 A significant portion also come from Myanmar and Thailand, where Republic of China Army detachments fled to after the Chinese Civil War.
 Descendants of these soldiers entered Taiwan on forged or stolen passports, often to enroll in universities.
 Because they were not considered nationals of the countries they traveled from, they could not be deported.
 875 of these descendants and 107 members of the Tibetan diaspora were granted amnesty in 2009, allowing them to apply for residency.

 Rights and responsibilities

 The law of Taiwan states significantly different rights and responsibilities between nationals with or without household registration.
 Nationals with household registration are the conceptual citizens in Taiwanese laws.
 Nationals without household registration, on the other hand, are subject to immigration controls and do not have automatic residence or employment rights in Taiwan.

 NWOHRs given approval to reside in Taiwan are restricted from rights and benefits reserved for full Taiwanese citizens.
 They are not entitled to hold national identification cards and are given Taiwan Area Resident Certificates instead.
 The lack of household registration makes them ineligible for national health insurance and automatic workers' compensation coverage.
 They cannot vote in elections or stand for public office.
-NWOHRs who concurrently hold foreign nationality are additionally required to apply for work permits to be employed in Taiwan.
+NWOHRs who concurrently hold foreign nationality are additionally required to apply for work permits to be employed in Taiwan, unless they meet one of the requirements listed in Article 31 of the Act for the Recruitment and Employment of Foreign Professionals, such as having acquired nationality by naturalization.

+Reasons for NWOHRs to gain residence in Taiwan

+The following 25 items are reasons for which a NWOHR may apply for residence in Taiwan.
+The code featured in the left hand column is printed on the Taiwan Area Resident Permit (TARC) under the Purpose of Residence label.